Reduce Car Expenses

-Carpooling will definitely reduce car expenses.
+Reduce car expenses by getting neighbors, colleagues or friends to carpool.
 For those without a car, get them to share the cost of the gas.
 Alternately look for colleagues who also owns a car.
 Discuss to plan driving on an alternate day by switching car or each drive for a week.
 We report to work on time but often leave office at different timing due to work commitment.
 Time is perishable.
 Instead of waiting for each other, keep the option open to use public transport for the return home trip whichever is more convenience.

 2. Have a Smaller Car.